 The approximately $28 million Hillsborough County construction project also improves pedestrian and bicycle safety, with Vision Zero Principles.
 “EXP is proud to be in attendance today to celebrate this project, “said President and Chief Operating Offer Mark Dvorak.
 “When we invest our expertise into these important transportation projects, we consider the long-term impacts it will have on communities, transportation networks and the environment.
 Given Florida’s rapid growth, we’re confident this project will deliver a long-term solution, at a local and regional level, and we’re proud to be a part of it and celebrate its completion.”

-To learn more about EXP’s involvement in the Apollo Beach Blvd Project, contact Tony Caruso and Senior Vice President, Transportation Phil Stevens.
+To learn more about EXP’s involvement in the Apollo Beach Blvd Project, contact Senior Vice President Tony Caruso.